jaydcarlson/mxiot/README.md

 Go to **Bootloaders**.
 Change **Build system** to **Kconfig** and **Board defconfig** to **mx6ulz_14x14_evk**

 ## U-Boot
-The big change we have to make is to switch SDHC2 to SDHC1 everywhere, since mxiot boots from the first MMC device (which is required to use SD/MMC Manufacture Mode), while the i.MX6UL, ULL, and ULZ EVKs all boot from SDHC2.
+The big change you have to make is to switch SDHC2 to SDHC1 everywhere, since mxiot boots from the first MMC device (which is required to use SD/MMC Manufacture Mode), while the i.MX6UL, ULL, and ULZ EVKs all boot from SDHC2.

 If you're in Buildroot, you can access the U-Boot menuconfig with `make uboot-menuconfig`.
 Make sure to enable the FSL USDHC MMC driver (`CONFIG_FSL_USDHC=y`) — I've noticed some defconfigs don't activate this driver by default.
 Also, change **Environment > mmc device number** (`CONFIG_SYS_MMC_ENV_DEV`) to 0.